Early Childhood Program

 - A hands-on approach that acknowledges the unique learning styles of boys, especially in the beginning years of school

-- A 1:1 iPad program with each student utilizing an iPad for virtual practice activities and creative, collaborative projects.
+- A 1:1 technology program with students utilizing iPad (TK & K) or Chromebooks (1st & 2nd grade) for virtual practice activities and creative, collaborative projects.

 Which grade is right for my son?

 |Transitional Kindergarten||A bridge between preschool and kindergarten.
 Provides time and practice to build a strong foundation for success in elementary school.||Student is 4 by September 1 of the school year he begins TK.|

 |Kindergarten||Emphasis on the Common Core standards for kindergarten.
 Students explore and apply patterns to conceptual understandings.||

 Student is 5 by September 1 of the school year he begins K. Readiness assessment required

 Early childhood program religion focuses on knowing God as three persons (Holy Trinity) and understanding His kingdom.
 Students learn through Bible stories and experience creation with their five senses.
 The curriculum emphasizes prayer and service, offering many opportunities for practical applications.

 The early childhood program provides an introductory STEM (Science, Technology, Engineering, Mathematics) program.
 Students will work in groups to design and build a robot complete with gears, sensors, and a motor.
 They will program the robot to complete an action with basic computer coding.
 For example, a robotic alligator will snap its mouth closed when it detects motion.

 How Does the Military Program Fit In?

 Students in our early childhood program do not formally participate in the military program, which begins in third grade.
 They are, however, growing into the structure, honor, and peer leadership of this school-wide program.